-• Includes three nights in Swiss/French huts with breakfast and dinner
+- Lodging includes three nights in Swiss/French huts with breakfast and dinner.

-• Includes transportation once climb starts including transportation from Chamonix to Grindelwald.
+- Transportation consists of eight tram/lifts, local train fees in Switzerland, and transportation once the climb starts, including transportation from Chamonix to Grindelwald.

-• Pre-climb training on one peaks over 4,000m and two days of rock climbing training in Chamonix, France.
+- Climbers receive pre-climb training on peaks over 4,000 m and two days of rock climbing training in Chamonix, France.

-• All hotels included during the trip (total of five nights of lodging split between Chamonix, France and Grindelwald, Switzerland)
+- All hotel prices are included during the trip (total of five nights of lodging, split between Chamonix, France and Grindelwald, Switzerland).

-“The ineffable natural beauty of the Alps coupled with the camaraderie, knowledge and unbeatably encouraging nature of the guides, Jonathon and Eric, made both the climb and the entire trip the experience of a lifetime and nothing short of an epic adventure.”
+“The ineffable natural beauty of the Alps coupled with the camaraderie, knowledge and unbeatably encouraging nature of the guides made both the climb and the entire trip the experience of a lifetime and nothing short of an epic adventure.”

-The Mittellegi Ridge was first climbed in 1921 on Sept.
-10th at the request of the Japanese Yuko Maki (who visited Grindelwald some years ago) with some Grindelwald guides and porters, among them Samuel Brawand, a school teacher of Grindelwald (who taught German to Yuko Maki) and Swiss mountain guide.
+At the request of the Japanese Yuko Maki (who had visited Grindelwald some years ago), Grindelwald guides and porters first climbed the Mittellegi Ridge on September 10, 1921.
+Among them was Samuel Brawand, a school teacher of Grindelwald (who taught German to Yuko Maki), and a Swiss mountain guide.

 Note from our Alps Director

 What I find most interesting about climbing the Eiger is being up high on the Mittellegi Ridge with the exposure and the scenery around me.
-When I find myself climbing the Mittellegi ridge my mind is clear and I just focus on my climbing.
-The fascinating history of this mountain also draws me to the Eiger and the surrounding village of Grindelwald is beautiful.
-Rappelling out of the tunnel is one of the most unique experiences a climber can have in there life.
-The other thing I love about the Eiger and Alps, is the luxury of climbing with a lightweight pack and having the benefits of mountains huts with prepared meals for us.
+When I find myself climbing the Mittellegi Ridge, my mind is clear and I just focus on climbing.
+The fascinating history of this mountain also draws me to the Eiger, and the surrounding village of Grindelwald is beautiful.
+Rappelling out of the tunnel is one of the most unique experiences a climber can have in their life.
+The other thing I love about the Eiger and Alps is the luxury of climbing with a lightweight pack and having the benefits of mountain huts with prepared meals for us.

 We will make our ascent via the stunning and classic Mittellegi Ridge.
-This route makes up the long and sharp East ridge of the Eiger.
+This route makes up the long and sharp east ridge of the Eiger.
 The Mittellegi Hutte, which is perched right on the ridge crest, overhangs the massive north face of the Eiger.
-To get to the hut, we start by riding up the Jungfraubahn cog railway up to the Eismeer station.
-This is the famous train that tunnels through the North Face of the Eiger.
-Exiting the train we walk down a tunnel and rappel onto the Kallifirn glacier.
+To get to the hut, we start by riding up the Jungfraubahn cogwheel railway up to the Eismeer station.
+This is the famous train that tunnels through the north face of the Eiger.
+Exiting the train, we walk down a tunnel and rappel onto the Kallifirn glacier.
 A short walk across the glacier and we start our climbing up to the hut.
-A mixture of pitched rock climbing up to 5.7 and easy scrambling leads us up to the Mittellegi Hut (3355m)
+A mixture of pitched rock climbing up to 5.7 and easy scrambling leads us up to the Mittellegi Hut (3,355 m)